-Hey Folks, check out my“Flying Carpet” video segment with Warren Morningstar on this week’s September 15th AOPA Live aviation news broadcast, about Arizona flying destinations within range of AOPA’s upcoming Prescott Fly-in.
+Hey Folks, check out my“Flying Carpet” video segment 11 minutes in, with Warren Morningstar on this week’s September 15th AOPA Live aviation news broadcast, about Arizona flying destinations within range of AOPA’s upcoming Prescott Fly-in.

 I had the pleasure of being Bob Meder’s guest on this month’s NAFI Chairman’s Webinar.
 (National Association of Flight Instructors)

 As you’d expect, we spoke primarily on flight training and flight instructor topics, with emphasis on key marketing, motivational, and pricing ideas and insights from my new book, The Savvy Flight Instructor Second Edition.

 CFIs and flight school operators should find this material particularly relevant.